To apply directly for your child's admission into COLPAI via Islington Council, click here

 Appellants should contact the Appeals Clerk, Primary Academy Islington for information on how to appeal.
-Applications for appeals must be lodged with Primary Academy Islington by the 15 May 2018.
-Information on the timetable for the appeals process is on our website here.
+Applications for appeals must be lodged with Primary Academy Islington by the 16 May 2019.
+Information on the appeals process is on our website here.

 - 16 April 2019 - school place offers will be sent via email.